wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/7-exercise-implement-tab-authentication.md

 - **What is your solution name?**: Learn MSTeams Auth Tabs
 - **Where do you want to place the files?**: Use the current folder
-- **Title of your Microsoft Teams App project?**: Learn MSTeams Auth Tabs
+- **Title of your Microsoft Teams App project**: Learn MSTeams Auth Tabs
-- **Your (company) name? (max 32 characters)**: Contoso
+- **Your (company) name (max 32 characters)**: Contoso
 - **Which manifest version would you like to use?**: 1.5
-- **Enter your Microsoft Partner ID, if you have one?**: (Leave blank to skip)
+- **Enter your Microsoft Partner ID, if you have one**: (Leave blank to skip)
 - **What features do you want to add to your project?**: A tab
-- **The URL where you'll host this solution?**: https://larnteamsauthtabs.azurewebsites.net
+- **The URL where you'll host this solution**: https://larnteamsauthtabs.azurewebsites.net
 - **Would you like to include Test framework and initial tests?**: No
 - **Would you like to use Azure Applications Insights for telemetry?**: No
-- **Default Tab name? (max 16 characters)**: LearnAuthTab
+- **Default Tab name (max 16 characters)**: LearnAuthTab
 - **Do you want to create a configurable or static tab?**: Configurable

 After you answer the generator's questions, the generator creates the scaffolding for the project.
 The generator then runs `npm install` that downloads all the dependencies required by the project.

 The tab you'll create in this exercise will get the latest emails from the current user's mailbox by using Microsoft Graph.
 Install the Microsoft Graph JavaScript SDK and associated TypeScript type declarations for Microsoft Graph in the project.
-Run the following commands to install these packages:
+To install these packages, run the following commands:

 ```shell
 npm install @microsoft/microsoft-graph-client